Mango Pineapple Banana Popsicles

 Step Two

 The second step to making these Mango Pineapple Banana Popsicles is to blend your ingredients in a blender.
-Ideally, you’d use a high-speed blender like a Blendtec or a Vitamix to make the mixture really smooth, but a regular blender will work just fine too.
+Ideally, you’d use a high speed blender like a Vitamix to make the mixture really smooth, but a regular blender will work just fine too.

 If you’re using frozen mango that you have defrosted, there should be a little bit of liquid that you need to use too.
-If you are using fresh mango, you’ll need to use a blender that has a tamper to help push the ingredients into the blade (or add a few tablespoons of water or milk).
+If you are using fresh mango, you’ll need to use a blender that has a tamper to help push the ingredients into the blade (or add a few tablespoons of liquid like orange juice, pineapple juice, water, or almond milk).

 Step Three